 Meet the Board

-I have held different roles within the GCLA Board and feel very privileged to serve as the President for the past 10 years.
-Apart from GCLA, I also serve as an active board member of Parent to Parent Qld and in the past, on the Disability Services Regional Council, Education Queensland Advisory Council, Gladstone District Respite Care Association, known as Mainstay Respite House, and Rosella Park School P&C.
+I have held different roles within the GCLA Board and feel very privileged to serve as the Chairperson for over 10 years.
+Apart from GCLA, I also serve as an active board member of Parent to Parent Queensland and in the past, on the Disability Services Regional Council, Education Queensland Advisory Council, Gladstone District Respite Care Association (Mainstay Respite House), and Rosella Park School P&C.

-Driven by a person-centered practice, I am excited to see GCLA move forward into the NDIS and continue to be a leader in the Disability and Aged Care sectors.
-As President, I am committed to ensure GCLA customers continue to receive Individual Personalised Support.
-It gives me great pleasure to be involved with GCLA, a BEYOND ordinary local, respected, community organisation.
+Driven by a person-centered practice, as Chairperson, I am committed to ensure GCLA customers continue to receive Individual Personalised Support.
+It gives me great pleasure to still be involved with GCLA, a local, respected community organisation.